-Vermont State Police began implementing a new internship program in 2017, designed to provide a learning experience for college students interested in the police profession.
+Vermont State Police began implementing an internship program in 2017, designed to provide a learning experience for college students interested in the police profession.
 This program allows the Vermont State Police and the student to benefit from the shared experience.
 The internship is a selective educational opportunity that will provide a positive learning environment for interested college students who are enrolled in an accredited college or university, and to experience the various aspects and responsibilities of law enforcement while completing their studies.
 Students will learn about the Vermont State Police, our mission, special assignments, and various job functions.

 THE DEADLINE FOR SUBMITTING APPLICATIONS FOR FALL INTERNSHIPS IS APRIL 12th.

 THE DEADLINE FOR SUBMITTING APPLICATIONS FOR SPRING INTERNSHIPS IS NOVEMBER 15th.

 APPLICATIONS RECEIVED AFTER THIS DATE MAY NOT BE CONSIDERED FOR AN INTERNSHIP.